postgis/postgis-workshops/postgis-intro/sources/en/topology_base_types.rst

 The next edge who builds Face 1 is Edge 2.

-Face 1 is on the right of Edge 2, so next_right_face is -2.
+Face 1 is on the right of Edge 2, so next_right_edge is -2.

-If the Edge 2 would be in opposite direction, next_right_face would be 2.
+If the Edge 2 would be in opposite direction, next_right_edge would be 2.

 Left side of Edge 2
 >>>>>>>>>>>>>>>>>>>